 Richardson has been pivotal in developing Old Dominion’s Trey Freeman, who was honored as an All-League selection, the C-USA Newcomer of the Year and as a Conference USA All-Academic Team honoree at the season’s end.

-In his first stint with the Monarchs, from 2005-09, he was an assistant coach for two seasons after serving as ODU’s first Director of Basketball Operations for three years.
+In his first stint with the Monarchs from 2005-09, he was an assistant coach for two seasons after serving as ODU’s first Director of Basketball Operations for three years.
 ODU reached the NIT in 2005-06 and claimed three postseason wins over Colorado, Manhattan and Hofstra.
 Richardson then helped guide Old Dominion to the NCAA Tournament in 2006-07.